neoforged/Documentation/docs/resources/client/models/index.md

 - The `when` block specifies either a string representation of a blockstate or a list of properties that must be met for the element to apply.
 The lists can either be named `"OR"` or `"AND"`, performing the respective logical operation on its contents.
 Both single blockstate and list values can additionally specify multiple actual values by separating them with `|` (for example `facing=east|facing=west`).
 - The `apply` block specifies the model object or an array of model objects to use.
 This works exactly like with a `variants` block.

+Finally, a `neoforge:definition_type` can specify a custom model loader to register the block state file See [Block State Definition Loaders][bsdmodelloader] for more information.

 ## Client Items